Mablethorpe

 Mablethorpe is a seaside town in the civil parish of Mablethorpe and Sutton, in the East Lindsey district of Lincolnshire, England.
-In 1961 the civil parish had a population of 3,611.
-On 1 April 1974 the parish was changed to form "Mablethorpe and Sutton".
 The population including nearby Sutton-on-Sea was 12,531 at the 2011 census and estimated at 12,633 in 2019.

 The town was visited regularly by Alfred, Lord Tennyson, a 19th-century Poet Laureate of the United Kingdom.
 Some town features have been named after him, such as Tennyson Road and the now closed Tennyson High School.

 History

+In 1961 the civil parish had a population of 3,611.
+On 1 April 1974 the parish was abolished to form "Mablethorpe and Sutton".

 Roman Empire

 A hoard of Roman treasure was found in Mablethorpe in the 1980s, as were a Roman brooch and pottery.

 Toponymy

 The name Mablethorpe derives from the Old Norse malbertþorp meaning 'Malbert's secondary settlement'.

 Mablethorpe Hall

 Mablethorpe has existed as a town for many centuries, gaining its market town charter in 1253.
 Coastal erosion means some of it was lost to the sea in the 1540s.
 Records of the Fitzwilliam family of Mablethorpe Hall date back to the 14th century.
 In the 19th century, it was a centre for ship breaking in the winter.
 Mablethorpe Hall is to the west of the town along Alford Road near the Church of St Mary.
 The Mablethorpe church parish includes Trusthorpe.